NFTs are the new online gold rush: Why they're hot

 "Artists are always looking for ways to make money off of their work," Maloney says.
 "Once the word got out on crypto art, the gold rush really began."

 The gold rush for NFTs -- essentially cryptological certificates of authenticity -- is well underway.
-On Thursday, Christie's, the 255-year-old British auction house, will close the sale of its first-ever digital-only art piece, a composite of 5,000 pieces created over as many days by the artist Beeple.
-The final price tag is sure to be eye-popping: As of this writing, bidding stands at more than $13 million.
+On Thursday, Christie's, the 255-year-old British auction house, closed the sale of its first-ever digital-only art piece, a composite of 5,000 pieces created over as many days by the artist Beeple.
+The final price tag is an eye-popping $69.3 million.
 As Maloney's story highlights, however, the implications of NFTs ripple far beyond the multimillion-dollar hammer prices set at fancy auction houses.

 NFTs bring to digital art a one-of-a-kind or limited-edition quality that's been lost in the copy-paste, post-repost world of the internet.
 Each work of art is associated with a proof of ownership that's recorded on a blockchain, the distributed ledgers most commonly associated with Bitcoin and other cryptocurrencies.
 The authentications, which can be applied to images, videos, music and other digital files, designate the original.
 Copies and copies of copies might abound on the web.
 But only one person can lay claim to the NFT behind it.